lankydan/lankydanblog-jamstack/content/blog/2019/corda-responder-validation/index.md

 ## Closing thoughts

 I wrote this post to ensure that CorDapp developers add thorough validation to their applications.
 Ensuring that what they intend their CorDapps to do, is what they actually do.
 If there is even just a single hole in the hull of a ship, it is not a matter of whether it will sink, but when.
 Your applications should be put together with thorough consideration to reduce the chance (like a ship) that it sinks.
 Failures will still happen, but the chances of them happening and the repercussions that they cause will be significantly lower if your application is well defined and constrained.
-The validation inside of flows plays an extremely important part in fortifying the hull of your CorDapp.
+The validation inside of flows plays an essential part in fortifying the hull of your CorDapp.

-While reading this, if you were particularly eagle eyed and critical on what I wrote, you might have formulated the following question.
+While reading this, if you were particularly eagle-eyed and critical on what I wrote, you might have formulated the following question.

 > How can I enforce the rules of __my business__ when the logic inside a CorDapp is __shared__?